Share:

 Cement used for waterproofing is typically OPC (Ordinary Portland Cement) of grade 43 or 53, or PPC (Portland Pozzolana Cement).

-Yes, cement waterproofing can be used for roofs.
-However, the specific type of waterproofing used would depend on the material and structure of the roof.
+Yes, cement waterproofing can be used on roofs.
+However, the specific type of waterproofing used would depend on the roof's material and structure.
 Bituminous Membrane Waterproofing and Liquid Waterproofing Membranes are commonly used for roofs.